utdata/icj-class/final/final.md

 ### Filter for member pages

-You can (and should) also use the "members" collection for your band member detail pages and save a lot of extra coding.
+You can (and should) also use the "members" collection for your band member detail pages to save a lot of extra coding.
 It works like this:

 On your `detail.njk` layout you can build your template to use properties from the "members" collection.
 You can code the whole page in the layout, and use placeholders for the data like this example: